 Stews like this Latin American Beef Birria with Tomato Rice are wonderful to scoop up with a spoon or can be used for a taco or burrito filling on account of the lesser amount of liquid.

 With so many multi-cookers on the market, let’s take a look at a couple to see exactly what they can do!

 These convenient gadgets make for easier frying!
 As its name suggests, it uses hot air to obtain that crispy crust you would expect when you deep fry food, but there is no need for loads of oil.
 Use it to make your own crispy Baja Fish Taco and Rice Bowl or you can even use it to cook liquid batter such as donuts, cookies or rice fritters in molds.

 This multi-cooker is wonderful for taking care of a variety of meal needs.
 In fact, it works as a pressure cooker to heat your meals under pressure, a slow-cooker to set and forget while you get back to your tasks, rice cooker for steam cooking, and fun yogurt maker.

-Use a traditional rice cooker or an Instant Pot to make this simple Creamy Saffron Risotto recipe using Carolina® Medium Grain Arborio Rice crafted for risotto.
+Use a traditional rice cooker or an Instant Pot and get that white rice ratio just right!
+Or make this simple Creamy Saffron Risotto recipe using Carolina® Medium Grain Arborio Rice crafted for risotto.

 Since the beginning of time, humans seem to have a connection with cooking food outdoors so let’s take a look at two of the most common techniques.